 I need transportation to Skydive Spaceland.
 Do you have a shuttle?

-We do not, but contact Darren at See Our City Tours and Travel.
-He drives skydivers out here on a regular basis from all over Houston and he can also help with flights, hotels, and car rentals if you need those services.
+We do not, but contact Darren at America’s Tour Guide for special Spaceland rates (password: skydive); he drives skydivers out here on a regular basis and can also help with flights, hotels, and car rentals if you need those services.